El-khamisi/ProjectsCS50_IntroductionTo_AI/Tic-Tac-Toe/README.md

   and priority goes to X side, Over the Game AI try to beat you.....

-Behind scenes it basically depends on the MinMax algorithm, So in worst case The algorithm try to tie...Enjoy :)
+Behind scenes it basically depends on the MinMax algorithm, So in worst case The algorithm try to tie...#Enjoy :)